giovi321/wifi_button/README.md

 # How does it work
 - The USB type C connector makes the device modern and easy to charge, but feel free to use any other type of connector
 - The charger module keeps the battery charged and you safe from fire hazards, it is simply plug and play
-- we need a voltage sensor connected to one analog input of the Wemos D1 Mini in order to read the battery status and receive a notification on Home Assistant when it is about to die
+- The device is based on the Wemos D1 Mini (I'm using a cheap clone, even though a branded one would be better for lower energy consumption) and ESPHome because they are very easy to use; certainly there are more energy efficient solutions
-- The device is based on the Wemos D1 Mini (obviously a cheap clone, even though a branded one would be better for lower energy consumption) and ESPHome because they are very easy to use; obviously there are more energy efficient solutions
+- We need a voltage sensor connected to one analog input of the Wemos D1 Mini in order to read the battery status and receive a notification on Home Assistant when it is about to die.
+To do this, we take advantage of the integrated voltage divider of the pin A0 of the Wemos D1 Mini, which can support up to 3.3 volts input.
+Since we are providing a 5 volts input, we need to add a 180kohm resistor
 - In order to keep energy consumption low, we need to keep the Wemos D1 Mini in a deep-sleep state
 	- however, in deep sleep state the Wemos D1 Mini won't be able to read an input offered by the touch sensor
-	- therefore, I have opted to use the touch sensor to wake up the Wemos D1 Mini that will go in deep-sleep automatically every 60 seconds
+	- therefore, I have opted to use the touch sensor to wake up the Wemos D1 Mini that will go in deep-sleep automatically every 10 seconds
 	- the Wemos D1 Mini will be configured to send two mqtt messages whenever it wakes up:
 		- one message with the battery voltage
 		- one message with "hey somebody touched the touch sensor"
-- 3.7v battery is the way to go to power the Wemos D1 Mini, and 2000 mAh fits the small design of the case; feel free to use a different amperage battery
+- 3.7v battery is the way to go to power the Wemos D1 Mini, and 2000 mAh fits the small design of the case; feel free to use a different amperage battery.
+It provides up to 1.5 years of uptime on a single charge (it can vary, see the dedicated section of this file)
    - I haven't tested it, but from my research online the power consumption of different versions of Wemos D1 Mini in deep-sleep mode powered from the 5v input (which is less efficient because there is a voltage regulator in the middle) can vary depending on the manufacturer (see table below)
    - Assuming we are unlucky and got the worse energy-performing Wemos D1 Mini, the average consumption is 69.47mA, giving it a life of almost 399 days (the calculation steps are available below).
 If we take into consideration the best case scenario, that is 78µA consumption, the battery would last almost 3x: 1,068 days
    - We are not taking into consideration the power consumption of the touch sensor, phototransistor and voltage sensor.
 The first two components have a very small consumption as it peaks mostly when you activate the touch sensor.
 For the voltage sensor I couldn't find anything online.
 In any case, even assuming an absurde value of 15% increase in power consumption, it's still a decent number of days.